-Classes will be held at Brighton and Hove High School GDST on Saturday 4 and Sunday 5 March 2017, adjudicated by Roy Robinson.
+Classes will be held at Brighton and Hove High School GDST on Saturday 24 2018, adjudicated by Mark Messenger.

 Every level, from beginner to accomplished performer, is catered for in non-competitive and competitive classes.
 There are graded classes and those defined by age-group (including those for adult learners) to ensure that players can participate in whatever environment they feel most comfortable.